DraconDev/stripe-payment-with-nextjs/README.md

-## Basic of how to use stripe with nextjs
+## Basic How to use stripe with nextjs

 1. Get api keys